AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 The model matrix is a transformation matrix that translates, scales and/or rotates your object to place it in the world at a location/orientation they belong to.
 Think of it as transforming a house by scaling it down (it was a bit too large in local space), translating it to a suburbia town and rotating it a bit to the left on the y-axis so it fits neatly with the neighboring houses.
 You could think of the matrix in the previous chapter to position the container all over the scene as a sort of model matrix as well; we transformed the local coordinates of the container to some different place on the scene/world.

-So model matrix takes all your raw vertices of your object and allow you to place it
+So model matrix takes all your raw vertices of your object and transforms it so that you can do translations, scaling, or rotations in world space.

+**View Space**

+The view space is what people usually refer to as the **camera** of OpenGL (it is sometimes also known as **camera space** or **eye space**).
+The view space is the result of transforming your world-space coordinates to coordinates that are in front of the user's view.